mutt0-ds/mutt0-ds.github.io/src/content/posts/2026/08/jacobian-conjecture-chat.md

 You could say that modern AI models are getting better at generating their own questions, so maybe this advantage doesn't last.
 I don't think so.
 It's like having more powerful cars: everyone benefits, but only professional drivers can push them to the real limit.

-With LLMs you can learn faster than ever, but I don't think you can shortcut your way to that pro status.
-I can't just tell Claude "generate some prompts to prove the Jacobian conjecture" and expect Tao's results.
+With LLMs you can learn faster than ever, but I don't think you can shortcut your way to that _pro_ status.
+I can't just tell Claude _"generate some prompts to validate this Jacobian conjecture counterexample"_ and expect Tao's results.

 <div style="max-width: 790px; margin-bottom:3%"><div style="left: 0; width: 100%; height: 0; position: relative; padding-bottom: 76.4438%;"><iframe src="https://iframely.net/YxNcOa0N?theme=dark" style="top: 0; left: 0; width: 100%; height: 100%; position: absolute; border: 0;" allowfullscreen></iframe></div></div>